Cafe Pharoah

 Cafe Pharoah (カフェファラオ foaled 3 March 2017) is an American-bred, Japanese-trained Thoroughbred racehorse.
 As a two-year-old in 2019, he established himself as a top-class dirt performer in the following year, winning the Hyacinth Stakes, Unicorn Stakes and Sirius Stakes.
-In 2021 he won the February Stakes.
+He also won the February Stakes two years in a row.

 Background

 Cafe Pharoah is a bay colt with a small white star bred in Kentucky by Paul P Pompa.
 In March 2019, after failing to find a buyer at Keeneland as a yearling, he was consigned to the Ocala Breeders' Sales Company Sale of Two-Year-Olds in Training and was bought for $475,000 by the bloodstock agency Narvick International.
 The colt was exported to Japan and entered training with Noriyuki Hori.
 He carries the yellow and black racing colours of Koichi Nishikawa.
 As of February 2021 Cafe Pharoah has raced exclusively on dirt tracks.

-He was from the first crop of foals sired by American Pharoah won the American Triple Crown and the Breeders' Cup Classic in 2015.
-Like his sire, his name uses an unconventional spelling of Pharaoh.
+He was from the first crop of foals sired by American Pharoah, who won the American Triple Crown and the Breeders' Cup Classic in 2015.
+Like his sire, Cafe Pharoah's name uses an unconventional spelling of Pharaoh.
 Cafe Pharoah's dam Mary's Follies showed good racing form on turf in the United States, winning four races including the Grade II Mrs. Revere Stakes and the Grade III Boiling Springs Stakes.
 She was descended from the American broodmare Charwoman (foaled in 1926), making her a distant relative of Bounding Home and Riva Ridge.